wp-plugins/diarypress/readme.txt

 = Do you test every version of Wordpress with DiaryPress? =

-No. I test every new version released with DiaryPress.
+I only test the latest version of Wordpress with the plugin.
+The plugin should work with any version later than version 3.0, however I don't test it.
+If you have a problem let me know.
 I strongly advise you keep Wordpress up-to-date.

 = Can I customise the splash page? =

-Yes, use the new settings page!
+Yes!  you can do this by following the instructions below.
+You must have the administrative role in Wordpress to do this.

+1. Go Settings > DiaryPress
+2. To customise the Page title enter it here
+3. To customise the Page heading enter it here
+4. To customise the logo simply enter the url to the image you want to load after uploading it using Wordpress' media manager.

 = Custom not logged in message examples =